pylhc/pylhc.github.io/docs/procedures/rigid_waist_shift.md

 ??? info "The Procedure in Short"

       This methods aims to find the MQSX correction settings that would minimize betatron coupling and its impact on beam size *at IP*.
-      The method breaks the symmetry of the optics in the IR and forces local coupling RDTs to leak thoughout the machine, which makes them measurable through the $|C^{-}|$.
+      The method breaks the symmetry of the optics in the IR and forces local coupling RDTs to leak throughout the machine, which makes them measurable through the $|C^{-}|$.

-      After global corrections are done and trimmed in the machine, one applies a rigid waist shift in a given IR and scans the colinearity knob for the value that minimises the $|C^{-}|$.
+      After global corrections are done and trimmed in the machine, one applies a rigid waist shift in a given IR and scans the colinearity knob for the value that minimizes the $|C^{-}|$.
       These settings, when taking away the rigid waist shift, will minimize local coupling and its impact at IP.

 ## Preliminary Setup